Sudhanshu-jena/StackLibrary/README.md

 EMAIL_PORT = 587

 EMAIL_USE_TLS = True

+And in StackLibrary/accounts/views/email_handler.py at line no 25 write your Mail Id.

 If you are working on localhost then the given settings.py is sufficient to work on.